abc-rp/dob/docs/ontology.md

 DCAT is widely used in open linked data.
 Some of the organisations that use DCAT are [ONS (Office for National Statistics)](https://github.com/ONSdigital/application-profile/blob/531fd289f8200491ae7b21d18978bdc8cd565704/cataloguing.md), European Data Portal [[DCAT-AP](#dcat-ap)], and US Department of the Interior [[DCAT-US](#dcat-us)].

-We represent activities that use data from external datasets by the property prov:used attached to an instance of the class dcat:Distribution.
-The dcat:Distribution is then described by its release date, format, licence and (optionally) access URL.
-Other metadata such as publisher, themes, frequency, spatial/geographical coverage, etc. are properties of the associated dcat:Dataset.
+We represent activities that use data from external datasets by the property `prov:used` attached to an instance of the class `dcat:Distribution`.
+The `dcat:Distribution` is then described by its release date, format, licence and (optionally) access URL.
+Other metadata such as publisher, themes, frequency, spatial/geographical coverage, etc. are properties of the associated `dcat:Dataset`.

 Classes and properties in this diagram: